louannl/learning-django/README.md

 python manage.py collectstatic
 ```

 You should run this before deployment after any changes.

+### Theme Installation

+FORM: